dustinpfister/blog_posts/_posts/nodejs-walking-a-file-system-with-fs-readdir.md

 };
 ```

-I included references to the fs module, as well as a read methid that can quickly be used to read the contents of the current item.
+I included references to the fs module, as well as a read method that can quickly be used to read the contents of the current item.

 ### 3.4 - The walk method